veggiespam/ImageLocationScanner/README.md

     * IPTC: Keywords = Communications
 ```

-Of course, confirm Jar filenames and classpath.
+Of course, confirm jar filenames and classpath.
 Yes, "Ubited" is misspelled in the sample jpg.

 # Usage Requirements
 The Image Location and Privacy Scanner runs as both a Burp and ZAP plug-in.
 The required versions of those packages are:

-* Burp Pro or Enterprise, any recent version from [PortSwigger Burp web site](https://portswigger.net/burp/Pro) - the ILS plugin does not work in the free version of Burp.
+* Burp Pro, any recent version from [PortSwigger Burp web site](https://portswigger.net/burp/pro) - the ILS plugin does not work in the free version of Burp.
 * ZAP, 2.7.x or newer from
   [ZAP web site](https://www.zaproxy.org)